🫂 Welcome to Bitcoin Knows

 — Satoshi Nakamoto

 Running a node ensures you’re verifying Bitcoin transactions yourself—not relying on anyone else to tell you what Bitcoin is.
+You can connect your wallet to your node ensuring you can communicate with the network without trusting anyone else.

 🛡️ Conclusion: Take the First Step, Keep It Simple